michael-milette/moodle-filter_filtercodes/README.md

 * {course_field_shortname} : Display's custom course field.
 Replace "shortname" with the shortname of a custom course field all in lowercase.
 NOTE: Respects a custom course field's Visible To setting.
 * {courseimage} : Display's the course image.
 * {courseparticipantcount} : Displays the number of students enrolled in the current course.
+* {diskfreespace} : Display amount of free disk space for application folder.
 * {mycourses} : Display an unordered list of links to all my enrolled courses.
 * {mycoursesmenu} : A second level list of courses with links for use in custom menus (filtering must be supported by the theme).
 * {categoryid} : If in a course, the ID of the course's parent category, the category ID of a course category page, otherwise 0.